alastairlundy/DotPrimitives/Resyslib/Resyslib.IO/README.md

 # Resyslib.IO

-Resyslib.IO is a primitives library for .NET focused on IO operations.
+Resyslib.IO is a primitives library for .NET focussed on IO.

 Resyslib.IO provides several IO primitives such as:
 * ``PathType`` - An enum representing possible Path Types